nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/lifecycle_reporting.md

 ![](../images/lcm_software_validation_report_run_jobs.png)

-!!! warning "Note - If play button grayed out."
+!!! warning "If play button is grayed out."
     You will need to enable the job by clicking on edit button in the row and navigate to "Job" portion and click on "Enable"

 ## Device Software Validation Reports